I, Tonya (soundtrack): Background

-The track "Dream a Little Dream of Me" performed by Doris Day, was not intended for the film, and Jacobs initially to use "Somewhere, Over the Rainbow", which was right after the Manchester Arena bombing incident.
-However, she dropped the plan as the song lyrics "took a different meaning" and wanted "to give respect to that [after it became synonymous with healing in the attack’s aftermath]".
-Hence, she used the former track as "the healing song" for the film, which worked well.
+The track "Dream a Little Dream of Me" performed by Doris Day was not Jacobs' original choice to use in the film.
+She initially planned to use "Over the Rainbow".
+However, the decision was made around the time of the Manchester Arena bombing; Ariana Grande performed "Over the Rainbow" at the One Love Manchester benefit concert, and Jacobs felt that the song "took a different meaning" and wanted "to give respect to that [after it became synonymous with healing in the attack's aftermath]".
+Hence, she replaced it with "Dream a Little Dream of Me" as "the healing song" for the film, which she felt added "a really good contrast to the rest of the soundtrack".
 Tracks from 1970s such as Fleetwood Mac's "The Chain" or Supertramp's "Goodbye Stranger" came from an era when music was "powerful and full" and "warm."
 Jacobs felt the "classic rock songs filled the picture without getting in the way of the story."

 According to critic Emily Manning of Vice Media's i-D magazine, she wrote that En Vogue's "Free Your Mind" and Heart's "Barracuda", created "an interesting parallel between Tonya's tenacity and ambition."
 For the ending track – Siouxsie and the Banshees' cover of "The Passenger", Jacobs said that the original version of was "something obviously female and the lyrics [resonated]".
 Sufijan Stevens' song "Tonya Harding" was rejected by Jacobs and Gillespie for using in the film.